-The PERA pension liability amounts, net pension liability amounts, and sensitivity information were based on an annual actuarial valuation performed as of June 30, 2014.
-The PERA pension liability amounts for each division were rolled forward from the valuation date to the Plan year ending June 30, 2015, using generally accepted actuarial principles.
+The PERA pension liability amounts, net pension liability amounts, and sensitivity information were based on an annual actuarial valuation performed as of June 30, 2015.
+The PERA pension liability amounts for each division were rolled forward from the valuation date to the Plan year ending June 30, 2016, using generally accepted actuarial principles.
 Therefore, the employer's portion was established as of the measurement date June 30, 2015.

-The assets of the PERA fund are held in one trust, but there are six distinct membership groups (municipal general members, municipal police members, municipal fire members, state general members, state police members and legislative members) for whom separate contribution rates are determined each year pursuant to chapter 10, Article 11 NMSA 1978.
-Therefore, the calculations of the net pension liability, pension expense and deferred Inflows and Outflows were preformed separately for each of the membership groups: municipal general members; municipal police members; municipal fire members; state general members; state police members and legislative members.
-The City of Las Cruces' proportion of the net pension liability for each membership group that the employer participates in is based on the employer contributing entity's percentage of that membership group's total employer contributions for the fiscal year ended June 30, 2015.
-Only employer contributions for the pay period end dates that fell within the period of July 1, 2014 to June 30, 2015 were included in the total contributions for a specific employer.
-Regular and any adjustment contributions that applied to FY 2015 are included in the total contribution amounts.
+The assets of the PERA fund are held in one trust, but there are six distinct membership groups (municipal general members, municipal police members, municipal fire members, state general members, state police members, and legislative members) for whom separate contribution rates are determined each year pursuant to chapter 10, Article 11 NMSA 1978.
+Therefore, the calculations of the net pension liability, pension expense, and deferred Inflows and Outflows were preformed separately for each of the membership groups: municipal general members; municipal police members; municipal fire members; state general members; state police members, and legislative members.
+The City of Las Cruces' proportion of the net pension liability for each membership group that the employer participates in is based on the employer contributing entity's percentage of that membership group's total employer contributions for the fiscal year ended June 30, 2017.
+Only employer contributions for the pay period end dates that fell within the period of July 1, 2016 to June 30, 2017 were included in the total contributions for a specific employer.
+Regular and any adjustment contributions that applied to FY 2017 are included in the total contribution amounts.
 In the event that an employer is behind in reporting to PERA its required contributions, an estimate (receivable) was used to project the unremitted employer contributions.
 This allowed for fair and consistent measurement of the contributions with the total population.
 This methodology was used to maintain consistent measurement each year in determining the percentages to be allocated among all the participating employers.

-At June 30, 2015, MVRDA reported a liability of \$961,779 for its proportionate share of the net pension liability.
-At June 30, 2015, the MVRDA's proportion was 1.36%.
+At June 30, 2017, MVRDA reported a liability of \$1,807,953 for its proportionate share of the net pension liability.
+At June 30, 2017, the MVRDA's proportion was 2.93% of the City's proportionate allocation.

-For the year ended June 30, 2016, MVRDA recognized PERA pension expense of \$92,361.
+For the year ended June 30, 2017, MVRDA recognized PERA pension expense of \$143,345.